Motion Functions

 During coordinated motion, the controller continues program execution after the coordinated move is finished, unless lookahead is active.
 See Velocity Blending Functions for more information.

-A linear move makes a straight line in vector space for one or more axes.
-If multiple axes are specified, the order of the specified distances should match the order of the specified axes.
+Linear motion makes a straight line in vector space for one or more axes where all specified axes start and stop motion at the same time.
+If more than one axis is specified, the order of the specified distances should match the order of the specified axes.
+Use the MoveLinear() function or the G1 command to execute linear motion.

-The distances specified to a linear move obey the task’s target mode.
-If incremental mode is active, motion occurs relative to the staring point of the move.
+The distances specified to a linear move obey the target mode of the task.
+If incremental mode is active, motion occurs relative to the starting point of the move.
 If absolute mode is active, motion occurs relative to the origin position.
 See the Motion Setup Functions topic for more information on configuring the task target mode.

 Use the functions that follow to execute linear moves.